They (2002 film): Plot

-In 1983, a young boy named Billy Parks is frightened and has difficulty falling asleep after waking up from a nightmare.
-His mother Mary assures him the monster he thinks is in the closet is imaginary.
-As he tries to fall asleep again, a dark apparition emerges from his closet and spirits him away.
+In 1983, a boy named Billy Parks has difficulty falling asleep after waking up from a nightmare.
+His mother, Mary, assures him that the monster he thinks is in the closet is imaginary.
+As he tries to fall asleep, a dark apparition emerges from his closet and spirits him away.

-In present-day 2002, the plot focuses on a Psychology grad student named Julia Lund and the events that turned her life upside down.
-As a child, she experienced horrifying night terrors that manifested after witnessing her father commit suicide but has seemingly overcome the problem.
-She reunites with a childhood friend, a now grown-up Billy.
-In the diner, Billy is constantly startled by the flickering lights, as he is now deathly afraid of the dark.
-He tells her that he believes their night terrors are caused by something otherworldly, as he was kidnapped by mysterious creatures as a child and went missing for two days.
-He warns her to stay out of the dark before shooting himself.
+In 2002, psychology grad student Julia Lund reunites with her childhood friend, a grown Billy.
+Julia experienced night terrors as a child after witnessing her father commit suicide, but has seemingly overcome the problem.
+Billy, startled by flickering lights in a diner and deathly afraid of the dark, tells her that he believes their night terrors are caused by something otherworldly.
+As a child, he was kidnapped by mysterious creatures and went missing for two days.
+He warns her to stay out of the dark, then shoots himself.

-Julia stays over at her paramedic boyfriend Paul Loomis' apartment for comfort and to grieve.
-Loomis has two roommates whom he is subservient to, paying their portion of the rent and utilities.
-When he passively asks them to contribute, they mock him, to the point of joking about keeping the money he gave them for the electric bill.
-The roommates, not him, appear in charge even when one of them sees his girlfriend nude and flirts with her.
-That night Julia hears the shower running and investigates to find a mysterious black fluid erupting from the sink drain, and the bathroom mirror reveals an opening to alternate dimension filled with mysterious creatures.
-Paul hears her screams and comes to her aid only to find her alone.
-He suggests that she might have been sleepwalking, since she does not remember what happened.
+Julia stays over at her boyfriend Paul's apartment to grieve.
+That night, Julia hears the shower running and investigates.
+She finds a black fluid erupting from the sink drain, and the bathroom mirror opens to an alternate dimension filled with mysterious creatures.
+Paul hears her screams and finds her alone.
+He suggests she might have been sleepwalking, since she does not remember what happened.

-At his funeral, Julia consoles Billy's parents and meets up with two of his friends and roommates, Terry Alba and Sam Burnside, who slowly begin to believe his claims, as they also experienced night terrors as children and suspect they are returning.
-Offended by Sam's careless comments, Julia visits Billy's childhood room and discovers his drawer filled with batteries.
-Terry shows up and apologizes for Sam's insensitivity and informs her that Billy used to talk a lot about Julia and his experiences with night terrors, and why he was obsessed with staying out of the dark.

-As Julia is driving in the middle of nowhere, an unknown creature sprints across the windshield as the SUV engine mysteriously stops.
-As Julia attempts to restart the SUV, she is startled by a vision of Billy and falls over backwards onto the road only to nearly get hit by an oncoming semi-truck.
-Julia visits Paul's apartment for comfort only to discover him drunk with his friends Troy and Darren.
-She leaves in disgust.